arv100kri/Cognitive-Services/Content/en-us/KES/GrammarFormat.md

 <item repeat="1-" repeat-logprob="-10">...</item>
 ```

-When `item` elements appears as children of a `one-of` element, they define the set of expansion alternatives.
+When `item` elements appear as children of a `one-of` element, they define the set of expansion alternatives.
 In this usage, the optional `logprob` attribute specifies the relative log probability among the different choices.
 Given a probability *p* between 0 and 1, the corresponding log probability can be computed as log(*p*), where log() is the the natural log function.
 If not specified, `logprob` defaults to 0, which does not alter the interpretation probability.
-Note that log probability is always a negative floating point value or 0.
+Note that log probability is always a negative floating-point value or 0.

 ```xml
 <one-of>